Non-vanishing of Artin $L$-functions associated with $D_4$-quartic function fields ordered by conductor: Introduction

 We write $o(1)$ for a term that tends to $0$ as $X$, or equivalently $n$, tends to infinity.
 Furthermore, we write $o_q(1)$ for a term that tends to $0$ as $q\to \infty$.
-Sometimes, we shall make use of the non-standard notation $f\sim g$, when $f$ and $g$ depend on $X$, meaning that $f=g+o(1)$.
+Sometimes, we shall make use of the non-standard notation $f\sim g$, meaning that $f=g+o(1)$.

 For a Schwartz function $\psi$, its Fourier transform is the function